 Things To Avoid:

-Placing your debris curbside more than two days prior to April 14th.
+Placing your debris curbside more than one day prior to April 13th.

 Placing debris near parked vehicles & trailers, fire hydrants, water meters, cable, mail or telephone boxes.